supa2/Automaton/Introduction.md

 ```

 The new code loads the [Automaton-Esp8266 extension](https://github.com/tinkerspy/Automaton-Esp8266) and adds two esp8266 specific components.
-The first one ('wifi') makes the wifi connection and starts the second ('server', the web server component) as soon as a connection is established.
+The first component ('wifi') makes the wifi connection and starts the web server component ('server') as soon as a connection is established.

 When a HTTP request for the `/on` url comes in the webserver sends an EVT_BLINK event to the led component.
 When a request for the `/off` url comes in, the led is turned off.
 It could not be simpler.
 A blinking led simultaneously controlled by a toggle button and a web browser in just a few lines of fully multitasking code.
 Everything without delay!